 In October of 1880, Elizabeth Elliot (Torrey) Spooner, the widow of Daniel Nicolson Spooner, sold 23 Commonwealth to Eugene Van Rensselaer Thayer.
 On October 1, 1880, in anticipation of that sale, she entered into a party wall agreement with the estate of Samuel Hooper.
 That agreement stipulated that the right to retain the windows in the west wall extended to Mrs. Spooner and to Eugene V. R. Thayer, but would not be continued or extended to any other purchaser.
 The agreement also noted that, when 23 Commonwealth was built, the western wall, “by fault of the builders,” had been placed on 4 inches of the property of 25 Commonwealth, and that the division line between the two properties was actually 4 inches to the east.

 On November 10, 1885, 25 Commonwealth was purchased from the estate of Samuel Hooper by Oliver White Peabody, co-founder of the investment banking firm of Kidder, Peabody & Co.
-He and his wife, Mary Ann (Lothrop) Peabody, made it their home.
+He and his wife, Mary Ann (Lothrop) Peabody (Thornton Lothrop’s sister), made it their home.
 They previously had lived at 105 Marlborough.
 They also maintained homes in Milton and at Loon Point in Jonesport, Maine.

 In the early 1890s, probably in 1890-1891, the Peabodys remodeled 25 Commonwealth, extending the eastern half of the façade so that it would be on the same plane as the western half, with an entrance at street level (the ownership of 23 Commonwealth had changed and the windows in its western wall therefore no longer were protected and could be covered by the new construction at 25 Commonwealth).
 A comparison of the 1888 and 1895 Bromley maps illustrates this change.